Contact

 If you, or someone you know, loses capacity, there are two paths to follow.

-If there are LPAs in place, your attorneys can make decisions on your behalf in your best interests.
+If there are LPAs in place, and they have been registered with the Office of the Public Guardian, your attorneys can make decisions on your behalf in your best interests.

 If LPAs are not in place you may need to apply to the Court of Protection to appoint a deputy.